-Well, all signs show that these tiny organelles love ketones.
-That means we should take this into heavy consideration for our own lives.
 Mitochondria produce a cleaner “exhaust” when burning through ketones as compared to carbohydrates.
-This means less reactive oxygen species floating around inside your body every day.
-That’s enticing for any health enthusiast.
+This means less reactive oxygen species produced within your body, every day.

 Ketones are molecules created by the liver from fat stores once blood insulin gets low.

 We generate an immense amount of energy every split second of the day.
 Our cells (mitochondria) never cease to burn through fuel.
-Of this fuel our cells burn through, we have 2 choices:
+Of this fuel our cells/mitochondria burn through, we have 2 choices: